K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 - f)	it has read and understood the risk disclosures that have been separately notified to the Client by the Manager and which provide a description of the nature and risks of financial instruments including appropriate guidance on, and warnings of, the risks associated with investments in financial instruments or in respect of particular investment strategies;
 - g)	it is acting as principal with respect to the transactions contemplated under this Agreement and shall accordingly be liable as principal for all obligations under this Agreement;
 - h)	it is the sole beneficial owner of all the assets in the Portfolio (or, where it is acting as trustee, it is acting on behalf of the beneficial owner) and that the assets are free from any lien, charge or other encumbrance or security interest;
-- i)	it shall not, without the Manager’s prior written consent, dispose of, encumber or otherwise deal with any of the assets comprising the Portfolio nor permit any other person, including the Custodian, to do so;
+- i)	it shall use reasonable efforts to avoid interfering with the execution of the Investment Management Service and shall not dispose of, encumber or otherwise deal with the Portfolio in a way that would prevent the Manager from discharging its responsibilities under this Agreement;
 - j)	it shall promptly provide to the Manager, and update as required, all information or documents that are reasonably necessary for the Manager to receive (including a valid Legal Entity Identifier) with a view to the proper discharge of its functions under this Agreement or which the Manager may reasonably request for such purpose or which is required by any competent authority;
 - k)	information or documentation provided by the Client or its agents to the Manager pursuant to this Agreement is accurate, complete, up-to-date and not misleading in any respect and the Client has notified the Manager of all such information which is reasonably relevant to the performance of the Manager’s duties under this Agreement[; and
 - l)	it has read and understood the sustainable finance disclosures at Schedule 7][^15].